ilagunap/fpchecker-doc/nvbit_tool.md

 ```
 ## Requirements

-The GPU code must be compiled with the –generate-line-info flag (see the nvcc options [here](https://docs.nvidia.com/cuda/cuda-compiler-driver-nvcc/index.html#options-for-altering-compiler-linker-behavior-generate-line-info)).
+The GPU code must be compiled with the `--generate-line-info` flag (see the nvcc options [here](https://docs.nvidia.com/cuda/cuda-compiler-driver-nvcc/index.html#options-for-altering-compiler-linker-behavior-generate-line-info)).

 Other requirements:
 - SM compute capability: >= 3.5 && <= 8.6